 When I tell people I am a vegetarian, they assume that means Thanksgiving is no fun.
 Bah!
 Not true.
 Who needs turkey?
 Besides having a hoard of people by my side, which is really what Thanksgiving is about, I've got mashed potatoes, cranberry sauce, maple-roasted brussels sprouts, and this fantastic gluten-free stuffing.
 And don't forget the pecan pie.
 There's always pecan pie.

 I have been a vegetarian most of my life, but for the short time I did eat turkey it was definitely not the focus of the meal for me.
 It's always been about the sides.
 Why?
 The sides are where all the flavor is at.
 The sides are where you get to have fun and experiment!
 Add some herbs to the cranberry sauce, add some maple syrup to the Brussels sprouts, add some truffle salt to the mashed potatoes.
 (Truffle salt makes me weak in the knees.)
 Sides are where you get to mash the potatoes into the cranberry sauce with a dollop of stuffing and cram it all in your mouth in one joyous bite.
 Yeah.
 Sides are my kind of thing.

 This recipe has all the flavors of your traditional Thanksgiving stuffing without, well, all the stuff that makes you feel stuffed!
-The almonds and celery add some crunch and the cranberries add enough sweetness and tart to give this dish a great depth.
-My husband, who loves Thanksgiving more than any meal of the year, said this was the best stuffing he’d ever eaten.
+The almonds and celery add some crunch and the cranberries add enough sweetness and tartness to give this dish great depth.
+My husband, who loves Thanksgiving more than any meal of the year, said this was the best stuffing he'd ever eaten.
 What?!
-I hope you enjoy this gluten free stuffing as much as we do!
+I hope you enjoy this gluten-free stuffing as much as we do!